Truth by Inference

 29 Then Moses said, “Dedicate yourselves today to the LORD—for every man has been against his son and against his brother—in order that He may bestow a blessing upon you today.”

-When the Israelite people fell away from God and began to worship an calf idol (which was made by Aaron) then the wrath of God came.
+When the Israelite people fell away from God and began to worship a calf idol (which was made by Aaron) then the wrath of God came.
 Moses cried out, “Who is on my side?” as Moses stood with God on the side of righteousness.
 It was the Levites who rallied together to Moses and they put on their swords and killed every man who engaged in this idolatry.
 Levi did not consider family relations but killed even brothers or friends of neighbors without mercy to all those who broke God’s laws.
 Levi was zealous for the Lord just as Phinehas also had been to put to death those who sinned against God in the incident of Baal of Peor.

 Deuteronomy 10:8–9 (NASB95)